featdd/dpn_glossary/Documentation/Configuration/ExtensionSettings/Index.rst

     string

   Description
-    Comma list of pages which should not be parsed
+    Comma list of pages which should not be parsed.
+Can be used to :ref:`exclude pages from being pages <example-exclude-content>`

 .. container:: table-row